ysoheilifar/Mikrotik-Country-AddressList/README.md

 # Mikrotik Address List by Country
 Mikroitk Address list by country

-set your own country code (ccode) on script
+set your own country code (ccode) on the script

 ```ROS
 :local ccode "IR"